 Your overall ethernet performance could be affected if several devices simultaneously consume a lot of bandwidth or if you are using a faulty power cable.
 We are going to discuss all plausible reasons and their solutions.
 You can also check out our guide on fixing the “Ethernet Doesn’t Have A Valid IP Configuration” Error.

 8 Ways to Fix “Why Does My Ethernet Keep Disconnecting?”
 Issue

 Users reported numerous similar problem messages relating to Ethernet.
 The following are a few of the most typical reasons behind ‘why does ethernet keep dropping.’
 Which we will also discuss in the list of remedies below:

 If your computer happens to have more than one Ethernet port, try the Ethernet cable in the additional ports to see if you can establish a solid connection.
 Similarly, if you have a spare Ethernet cable, you might use it.
 A damaged, faulty, or fake Ethernet cable could impair the connection’s performance.
 We advise using a USB-to-Ethernet adapter if you believe your PC’s Ethernet port has failed.

 Additionally, ensure the Ethernet port on the PC is tidy.
 Dust, trash, and other foreign matter could interfere with a connection.
 Use the Ethernet wire on a different computer as the last step.
 Check out the other solutions below to understand why your computer keeps disconnecting from the internet.

 Practice Network Troubleshooting

 A built-in utility in Windows may automatically identify network-related problems.
-And suggest troubleshooting procedures to help solve the Ethernet keeps disconnecting and reconnecting issue.
-For example, if you can’t set up a reliable Ethernet connection, the Network Troubleshooter can help you figure out why does my ethernet connection keeps dropping
+And suggest troubleshooting procedures to help solve the Ethernet disconnecting and reconnecting issue.
+For example, if you can’t set up a reliable Ethernet connection, the Network Troubleshooter can help you figure out why does my Ethernet connection keep dropping

 2. In step two, navigate to the Troubleshooting section.